 “My friend/I have quite short hair, will I be able to do anything with it?”

-That’s one of the most common questions I get asked when at events like Great Yarmouth library, or when talking about the Historical Sauces hair workshops.
-So I have decided it’s time for a blog to answer that question once and for all and show you how to create vintage styles for short hair.
+That’s one of the most common questions I get asked when at events like Great Yarmouth library, or at the Historical Sauces hair workshops.
+So I have decided it’s time for a blog to answer that question once and for all and show you how to create some vintage styles for short hair.

 If you’ve cut your hair into a gamine Audrey Hepburn-esque crop then you need to be realistic, probably the most you can hope for is to comb it a different way, get a bit of bounce in it and learn to tie a headscarf.
 What most people actually mean when they say this though is that they have a short bob, sometimes asymmetric with heavy layers.
 If you have any kind of length around your face it’s always possible to do something with your hair to get a “vintage” style.
 I think anything from around jaw length should have no problem at all, even cheek length is still workable, depending on your style.